 The actual transcript below was a battle report sent from the U.S 5th Corps on Omaha Beach, 08:30a.m.
 June 6th, 1944...

 "...Assault units disintegrating.
 Very heavy losses.
 Enemy fire prevents crossing of the beach line.
 Landing units bunching up in a very confined area.
 Engineers unable to clear paths through minefields and cannot destroy beach obstacles.
 Elements of the 352nd Infantry Division identified."

 Below is a dramatic reconstruction of the Omaha beach landings as portrayed in the war movie Saving Private Ryan.
 The movie was quite accurate, as it depicted the slaughterhouse that the beach had become, men died in their droves.

-The first wave of two hundred landing craft approached the beaches from twelve miles out at approx 06:30 hrs.
+The first wave of 200 landing craft approached the beaches from 12 miles out at approx 06:30 hrs.
 It was soon realised that the naval pre-bombardment of the shore had not damaged the German defences as much as was hoped and they were relatively still intact.

 The Germans expected the main invasion was to be at Calais but the defences at Normandy were still very strong.

 The 16th Regiment landed on the eastern sectors of the beach Easy Red and Fox Green with the 116th Regiment on its right.
 The Rangers, were assigned to take the bluffs on the west end of the 116th's sector.

 Three companies of this Ranger force assaulted the cliffs at Pointe du Hoc, 3 miles west of Omaha Beach.
 Their basic duty was to destroy the artillery guns on top of the point.
 They were met with heavy resistance.